 We rarely work alone.
 Whether handing an error over to a teammate, notifying a team lead, or just getting another pair of eyes involved, sometimes you want to share an error analysis with your teammates.
 OverOps makes it simple to share errors with teammates, and grant or revoke access to your dashboard for as many people as you would like.

 You can invite an unlimited number of teammates to view errors and exceptions for your monitored server (or group of servers), allowing each of them to have their own personal view and filter for items relevant to them.
 To add a teammate, click on the button at the top of your screen, enter the teammate’s email address, and click “Add” to send this person an email invitation to join your OverOps deployment.
+After clicking "Add" select the level of permissions for the teammate, admin or member, this requires admin or owner privileges.
+This can be changed anytime.

 The Team Settings window